 Neither Facebook nor any other legitimate company would put out an official message without making sure it was grammatically correct and properly punctuated.

 3 – The supposed reason for sending the message is a problem with their servers being over-worked, and they’re asking you to help solve that problem.

 But asking you to forward the message to all your contacts would only make the problem worse by placing an even larger load on their servers.

-That’s sort of like asking you to help repair a failing bridge by telling all of your friends to park their cars on it.
+That’s sort of like asking you to help preserve a failing bridge by telling all of your friends to park their cars on it.